-(2)The loan production offices are leased by North Shore Trust and Savings and do not accept deposits.
-The leases are short-term in nature and expire in 12-24 months.
+(1)The loan production offices are leased by North Shore Trust and Savings and do not accept deposits.
+The leases are short-term in nature and expire in 3-12 months and are expected to be renewed.

 Item 3.
 Legal Proceedings